nbari/DALMP/docs/database/Execute.rst

     Execute($sql)

-:$sql: The MySQL query to perform on the database
+:$sql: The MySQL query to perform on the database.

 In most cases you only use this method when Inserting or Updating data, for retrieving data the 5 common methods are: